Skip to content

 Welcome to the Tier 2 High Performance Computing system "Hochleistungsrechner Karlsruhe" (HoreKa) at KIT.

-HoreKa is an innovative hybrid system with nearly 60,000 Intel processor cores, more than 220 terabytes of main memory and 668 NVDIA A100 GPUs.
-The CPU partition is called HoreKa Blue, while the GPU partition is called HoreKa Green.
+HoreKa is an innovative hybrid system with more than 60,000 processor cores, nearly 300 terabytes of main memory and more than 750 NVIDIA (A100 and H100) GPUs.
+The CPU partition is called HoreKa Blue, while the GPU partition is called HoreKa Green and the NVIDIA H100 GPU partition is called HoreKa Teal.

 A 200 GBit/s non-blocking InfiniBand HDR network is used as the communication network, and two parallel Spectrum Scale file systems with a total capacity of more than 15 petabytes are used for data storage.